stiliyanv/algorithms_and_data_structures/data_structure_linked_list/README.md

 # Linked List

-A **Linked List** is a collection of nodes, each node containing data, and pointers to the previous and next node in the collection.
+A **Linked List** is a collection of nodes where each node containing data, and pointers to the previous and next node in the collection.

 > The following implementation is of **doubly linked list**.
 The main difference between **singly linked list** and **doubly linked list** is the ability to traverse.
 In a **single linked list**, node only points towards next node, and there is no pointer to previous node, which means you can not traverse back on a singly linked list.

+## Implementation

 ```swift
 // Node of a linked list